 - 1/2 teaspoon Coconut oil

-- In a bowl, combine the peanut butter, yogurt, cocoa powder, maple syrup, and salt.
+- In a medium mixing bowl, combine the peanut butter, yogurt, cocoa powder, maple syrup, and salt.
 Use your hands to form into a dough.
 Refrigerate for at least 30 minutes.

 - Line a baking sheet with parchment paper and set aside.

-- Combine chocolate chips and coconut oil in a medium bowl and microwave in 30 second intervals, mixing in between, for about 1 minute.
-Then reduce cooking time to 15 second intervals for another 45 seconds until chocolate is fully melted (total melting time, about 1 minute 45 seconds).
+- Shortly before the dough is fully chilled, combine chocolate chips and coconut oil in a medium microwave-safe bowl.
+Microwave for about 1 minute, mixing halfway through.
+Microwave for another 45 seconds, mixing every 15 seconds until chocolate is fully melted (total melting time, about 1 minute 45 seconds).

 - While the chocolate is melting, use a 1 tablespoon measuring spoon to scoop the peanut butter dough and roll into balls.